Colbyparise/startup/README.md

 ## 🚀 DB deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+For this deliverable I set up MongoDB atlas and I changed code in index.js and dbConfig.json(which I didn't commit bc it has password info).

-- [ ] **Stores data in MongoDB** - I did not complete this part of the deliverable.
+- [X] **Stores data in MongoDB** - I stored booking requests in MongoDB so that when a user submits a session request, it is saved into the database.
-- [ ] **Stores credentials in MongoDB** - I did not complete this part of the deliverable.
+- [X] **Stores credentials in MongoDB** - I store and receive user credentials in MongoDB.

 ## 🚀 WebSocket deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.